Dr Marius Mehrl

 My CV can be found here.

-I use quantitative methods to study international relations.
+I use quantitative methods to study questions at the intersection of international relations and comparative politics.
 My work focuses on domestic armed conflict, civil-military relations, and international conflict and cooperation.
 Within these topics, I have a particular focus on gender, external intervention, security institutions, and the international arms trade.

 Methodologically, I rely on a variety of quantitative approaches and maintain a special interest in network analysis.

 My research on these topics is published is forthcoming in journals including Comparative Political Studies, Review of International Organizations, the Journal of Conflict Resolution, Conflict Management and Peace Science, Foreign Policy Analysis, and the Political Studies Review.